ssblucky7/Smart-PDF-Web-App/README.md

    http://127.0.0.1:5000
    ```

-3. Upload a PDF file, view the extracted text, and interact with the chatbot.
+3. Upload a PDF file, view the PDF preview, see the extracted text, and interact with the chatbot.

 ## How It Works

 1. **PDF Upload**: User uploads a PDF file which is processed on the server
+2. **PDF Preview**: The original PDF is displayed in an embedded viewer
-2. **Text Extraction**: The app attempts to extract text directly using PyPDF2, with OCR fallback using pytesseract
+3. **Text Extraction**: The app attempts to extract text directly using PyPDF2, with OCR fallback using pytesseract
-3. **Chat Functionality**: User questions are processed against the extracted text using the GPT-4o model
+4. **Chat Functionality**: User questions are processed against the extracted text using the GPT-4o model
-4. **Read Aloud**: The browser's built-in speech synthesis API reads the extracted text
+5. **Read Aloud**: The browser's built-in speech synthesis API reads the extracted text

 ## Limitations